Andrick-Mercado/CS657-A1/README.md

 -----------------------------------------------------------------------------------------------
 Notes:
 * jupyter notebook works!
-* has cases were solution cannot be found rare (I know what the problem is but its hard to fix
+* has cases were solution cannot be found due to the logic the robot follows
 -----------------------------------------------------------------------------------------------
 How To Run:
 *if output is desired in text file run the python program inside the python folder and type